svb-41/front/src/doc/E-001-ai-reference.md

 ### Idle

-The default state, you ship will do nothing.
-In case your ship has some speed, your ship will simply continue its road through space (unlike on Earth, there's no lose of speed through time).
+The default state, your ship will do nothing.
+In case your ship has some speed, your ship will simply continue its road through space (unlike on Earth, there's no friction in space, and thus no lose of speed through time).

 ```ts
 // Dumb AI doing nothing.